New Pupil Information Booklet

 We encourage the children to drink plenty of water during the school day as we find this helps to keep them alert and hydrated.
 We have found that the children need to drink water on a regular basis and not just at break times.
 To help with this we encourage the children to bring a bottle of water with them each day which they can keep in their classroom and use throughout the day.

-The school has a stock of clear plastic bottles at a cost of £1 from the school office or you child can bring their own.
+The school has a stock of clear plastic bottles at a cost of £1, available from the school office or your child can bring their own.
 Please ensure that your child’s name is clearly marked on the side of the water bottle.
 We ask that you fill the bottle with water only, as flavoured and fizzy drinks are not allowed.

-All the items below are available to purchase direct from our uniform supplier “Initially Yours” with the exception of the items marked *.
+All the items below are available to purchase direct from our uniform supplier “Monkhouse” with the exception of the items marked *.
 These items can be purchased from any retail shop.
-There is an ‘Initially Yours’ leaflet enclosed in this pack.
+There is information enclosed in this pack.

 Jade sweatshirt/cardigan with school logo

 Navy school polo shirt with school logo